sampsyo/home/_drafts/fpgaabstraction.md

 excerpt: TK
 ---
 <aside>
-These are notes from a short talk I’ll do at an "open mic" that <a href=“https://www.microsoft.com/en-us/research/people/dcarmean/”>Doug Carmean</a> is hosting at FCRC this weekend.
+These are notes from a short talk I’ll do at an &ldquo;open mic&rdquo; that <a href="https://www.microsoft.com/en-us/research/people/dcarmean/">Doug Carmean</a> is hosting at FCRC this weekend.
 </aside>

 ## The Computational FPGA